 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of people from education, health and social care about whether or the child is eligible for an EHC Plan.
-Having a diagnosis (e.g. of ASD, ADHD or dyslexia) does not mean that a child needs an EHC Plan.
+A decision will be made by a group of people from education, health and social care about whether or not the child is eligible for an EHC Plan.
+Having a diagnosis (e.g. of ASD, ADHD or dyslexia) does not mean that a pupil needs an EHC Plan.
 Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.

 If the application for an EHC Plan is successful, a member of the Local Authority will call a meeting for parents, the child and the school together with any health or social care professionals who are involved with the family.
-The meeting will record the child's strengths, their dreams and aspirations as well as the barriers they face.
+The meeting will record the pupil's strengths, their dreams and aspirations as well as the barriers they face.
 Following the meeting, the LA will produce the EHC Plan which will record the decisions made at the meeting.

-Children with social, emotional and mental health needs
+Children with social, emotional and mental health needs (SEMH)

-Behaviour is not classified as an SEN. If a child shows consistent unwanted behaviours, the class teacher will assess the child's needs, taking into account family circumstances and the child's known history of experiences.
-If the child's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we complete a Common Assessment Framework with the family and support the child through that process.
-If parents and school are concerned that the child may have mental health needs, we encourage parents to ask their GP for a referral to Child and Adolescent Mental Health Services (CAMHS).
-If the child is felt to have long-term social, emotional or mental health needs- for example with anger management- the school offers a range of social skills or therapeutic interventions such as play therapy.
-These are generally delivered by trained TAs who develop good, trusting relationships with the children or a qualified play therapist.
+Behaviour is not classified as an SEND.
+If a pupil shows consistent unwanted behaviours, the class teacher(s) will assess the pupil's needs, taking into account family circumstances and the pupil's known history of experiences.
+If the pupil's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we work alongside parents to complete a Team Around the School meeting.
+Both parents and the school complete mapping paperwork which contributes to this meeting and which is facilitated by Families in Focus.
+If parents and school are concerned that the pupil may have mental health needs, we encourage parents to ask their GP for a referral to Child and Adolescent Mental Health Services (CAMHS).
+If the pupil is felt to have long-term social, emotional or mental health needs- for example with anger management- the school offers a range of social skills or therapeutic interventions such as play therapy.

-All children's behaviour is responded to consistently in line with our Behaviour Policy, although reasonable adjustments are made to accommodate individual needs.
-The school has a zero-tolerance approach to bullying, especially towards children with SEND and disabilities.
+All pupil's behaviour is responded to consistently in line with our Behaviour Policy, although reasonable adjustments are made to accommodate individual needs.

+The school has a zero-tolerance approach to bullying, especially towards pupils with SEND and disabilities.
 We will actively investigate all allegations and, if there is cause, work with both the bully and the victim to improve their social skills.